roblee01/cyclinbayes/README.md

 To obtain a representative estimate of the graph structure, we use the function `posterior_adjacency_analysis()`, which selects the posterior weighted medoid under a chosen distance metric.
-For DCGs, we consider the Structural Hamming Distance (SHD) and the Frobenius norm; the Structural Intervention Distance (SID) is only applicable when the sampled graphs are DAGs.
+For DCGs, we consider the Structural Hamming Distance (SHD) and the Frobenius norm, the Structural Intervention Distance (SID) is only applicable when the sampled graphs are DAGs.